-REGULATION II - A regulation in respect of Certified Public Accountants from the United States of America and members of other recognized accounting bodies outside Canada with which the Institute has reciprocal recognition Repealed
+REGULATION II - A regulation in respect of Certified Public Accountants from the United States of America and members of other recognized accounting bodies outside Canada with which the Institute has reciprocal recognition

+Repealed

-REGULATION 3-1 COUNCIL ELECTION PROCESS Adopted by the Council pursuant to the Chartered Accountants Act, 2010, and the Bylaws on February 24, 2012, as amended to June 18, 2014.
+REGULATION 3-1 COUNCIL ELECTION PROCESS

+Adopted by the Council pursuant to the Bylaws on February 24, 2012, as amended to June 18, 2014, and continued under the Chartered Professional Accountants of Ontario Act, 2017.

 Definitions 2

 Eligibility 2

-Nominations 2
+Nominations

 Disqualification

+Voting

-Tabulation of Results 4
+Tabulation of Results

 Certificate of Results

 Council Election Commission

-REGULATION 3-1 COUNCIL ELECTION PROCESS Adopted by the Council pursuant to the Chartered Accountants Act, 2010, and the Bylaws on February 24, 2012, as amended to June 18, 2014.
+REGULATION 3-1 COUNCIL ELECTION PROCESS

+Adopted by the Council pursuant to the Bylaws on February 24, 2012, as amended to June 18, 2014, and continued under the Chartered Professional Accountants of Ontario Act, 2017.

-- 1. In this regulation, words have the same meaning as they do in the Act and bylaws; and - 1.1 "candidate" means a Member in good standing nominated for election to the Council of CPA Ontario; - 1.2 "election materials" includes the Nomination Form, Candidate Biography, Candidate Statement, and photograph; - 1.3 "nominator" means a Member in good standing nominating a candidate.
+- 1. In this regulation, words have the same meaning as they do in the Act and bylaws; and - 1.1 "candidate" means a Member in good standing nominated for election to the Council of CPA Ontario: - 1.2 "election materials" includes the Nomination Form, Candidate Biography, Candidate Statement, and photograph; - 1.3 "nominator" means a Member in good standing nominating a candidate.